Major Projects

 The master plan approved in 2011 included a list of future construction projects and mitigation strategies to offset new uses proposed at the resort and to fulfil the vision of the master plan.
 While those projects and mitigations received preliminary approval with adoption of the master plan, construction permits from TRPA and other agencies are typically needed when individual projects come forward for construction.

-A little over nine years after the master plan was approved, the first of these came forward.
+The first of these came forward a little over nine years after the master plan was approved.
 In 2021, TRPA and Placer County approved permit applications for a portion of Phase 1 of the master plan for construction of seven residential units to the south of the resort’s north base (Lot 3).
 Those units are currently under construction.
 TRPA received a proposal for changes to resort operations in November, 2022.
+The formal application was submitted in May, 2024.

 Additional Information